robwschlegel/tikoraluk/README.md

 Many of the file pathways will not work when not run on Robert Schlegel's username when logged into the server.

+## Updates

+* November 20, 2018
+  * Re-calculated the NAPA OISST summaries to account for some minor oversights
+    * This includes the difference and correlation values
+  * Working on streamlining the visualisations

 * November 19, 2018
   * Work on the Gulf Stream visuals